 Thousands of sailors from more than 35 countries in around 300 boats compete in various courses, depending on the type of boats.
 Non-spinnaker have more strategic opportunities, maxis and multihulls have races suited to their sailing styles, and live-aboard cruises have a leisurely start time.

-The regatta has a reputation for hosting world-famous artists while enjoying sponsored beer.
+The regatta has a reputation for hosting world-famous artists while enjoying a sponsored beer.

-There is also the Single-Handed Trans-Atlantic Race which is held every four years.
+There is also the Single-Handed Trans-Atlantic Race taking place every four years.
 Only one crew member on board sails the Atlantic for over 20 days.
 Very physically and mentally challenging.

 Transpacific Yacht Race (Transpac), USA

 Held biennially since 1906, the race connects the West Coast of the USA with the Hawaiian Islands.
 The Grand Slam offshore sailing race starts in San Pedro and finishes in Honolulu.
-A very strategic 2,225 NM long course offers downwind rides, but one should be careful about a dangerous high pressure area – the North Pacific High.
+A very strategic 2,225 NM long course offers downwind rides, but one should be careful about a dangerously high-pressure area – the North Pacific High.

 Volvo Ocean Race

-Sailors compete in heavy weather with temperature variations from -5 to 40 °C. There is no prize money, but two prizes are given – one to the team the fastest in the circumnavigation, and one to the team with the most points within in-port races.
+Sailors compete in heavy weather with temperature variations from -5 to 40 °C. There is no prize money, but the team who is the fastest in the circumnavigation gets one award, and the other one goes to the team with the most points within in-port races.
 Competing and finishing the race is, surely, a lifetime achievement.

 World Match Racing Tour

-The world’s leading professional sailing series that started in 2001 in its current format.
+The world’s leading professional sailing series started in 2001 in its current format.
 Each year, 20 teams show tactical teamwork skills close to the shore, so the public can follow the races.
 Sailors compete in identically supplied racing yachts.
-The whole event is covered by media and broadcast in more than 180 countries.
+Media and broadcast cover the whole event in more than 180 countries.

-The teams are awarded $1.5 million in prize money, which can be a great motivation for teams to enrol and compete.
+The teams receive $1.5 million in prize money, which can be a great motivation for teams to enrol and compete.

-Now that you got acquainted with the world’s regattas, feel free to share your thoughts or experiences about watching or participating in some of them.
+Now that you are more familiar with the world regattas, feel free to share your thoughts or experiences about watching or participating in some of them.